Mr Keise

 HOMEWORK

-• All homework needs to be completed for the following Wednesday morning.
-Please upload the spelling sentences to Google Classroom for me to mark and make a comment on the Junior Weekly article that is posted on Google Classroom.
+All homework needs to be completed for the following Wednesday morning.
+Please upload the spelling tasks to Google Classroom for me to mark.
 The SPaG book should be brought into school for Wednesday to be marked in class.
 Children will be tested on their spellings each Wednesday and their score will be recorded in their reading journal.

 ENGLISH